 Merchandising for profit in convenience stores

 C-Stores often suffer from a kind of “SKU Proliferation”.
 An ever expanding array of products that may, or may not be earning their keep on the retail floor.
 Real estate is costly and always in demand, especially in smaller format stores.
-Vendors (and their products) regularly compete for shelf space and planogram positioning.
+Vendors (and their products) regularly compete for shelf space and diagram positioning.
 But what about the retailer?
-Are they analysing their sell through data to determine what stays and what goes?
+Are they analyse their sell through data to determine what stays and what goes?

 In a recent presentation delivered by Hugh Large, a respected C-Store consultant, the average North American C-Store generates $400/square foot.
 So in the simplest of terms, if a product, category or SKU is not hitting this metric based upon the square footage it occupies, perhaps it’s time to eliminate it from your offering.
-Granted, this is an oversimplified assertion that omits considerations for more effective POP (Point of Purchase Displays), planogramming and general product placement (all of which may improve sell through for a product under scrutiny), but it’s the foundational principal for determining your product mix.
+Granted, this is an oversimplified assertion that omits considerations for more effective POP (Point of Purchase Displays),diagramming and general product placement (all of which may improve sell through for a product under scrutiny), but it’s the foundation principal for determining your product mix.

 Now, the more subtle aspects of improving Revenue Per Square Foot (RPSF) really boil down to merchandising.
 This applies not only to dry goods and non-perishables that have long shelf lives and as such are tempting to keep around for long periods, but also your refrigerated and frozen products.
 As a designer and manufacturer of refrigerated merchandisers, this is of course the area we shall focus on.

 Here are a few key tips to keep in mind: